D-X-Y/AutoDL-Projects/.github/CONTRIBUTING.md

-# Contributing to NAS-Projects
+# Contributing to AutoDL-Projects

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to NAS-Projects.
+The following is a set of guidelines for contributing to AutoDL-Projects.

 ## Table Of Contents